 Most people are familiar with the drummers and bands who used enormous double bass drum sets live.
 Lars Ulrich of Metallica, Tommy Lee of Motley Crue, and Dave Lombardo of Slayer are just a few of the pioneers of the heavy metal movement who played loud and fast.

 Double bass drums had transcended to now being an integral part of music, playing over rapid guitar riffs.
 This new style of music became metal in a variety of forms, and metal drummers began playing the two bass drums with incredible speed and accuracy.

 This leads us to where we are today, and double bass drumming is continually being pushed to new levels of speed, intensity, and precision.
-Coveted players such as Thomas Lang, Joey Jordison, Chris Adler and Mario Duplantier have all helped inspire thousands to play double bass drum sets.
+Coveted players such as Thomas Lang, Joey Jordison, Chris Adler, and Mario Duplantier are but a few of the drummers who play on big drum sets, and have all helped inspire thousands to play on these types of kits.

 What Does a Double Bass Drum Set Consist Of?